openrundev/docs/content/docs/Use-Cases/Personal.md

 openrun sync schedule --minutes 1 --approve --promote github.com/myuser/myrepo/apps.star
 ```

-will setup a sync which checks every minute for new updates to the file.
-If an app is created with `auth="google"`, instead of the default `auth="rbac:google"`, then anyone can access the app after google login.
+will setup a [sync]({{< ref "docs/applications/overview/#automated-sync" >}}) which checks every minute for new updates to the file.
+If an app is created with `auth="google"`, instead of the default `auth="rbac:google"`, then anyone can access the app after Google login.
 If `auth="none"` is used, then no auth is required to access the app.

 Any new apps declared will be automatically created.
 Any code changes in the repos referenced or config changes in the apps will also automatically be applied on the existing apps.
 No further manual updates are required on the machine.
 All updates can be done by just checking in changes into the declarative config - **Full GitOps CI/CD, in one command.**